 My own struggles are nothing compared to what some people in the world are going through right now.
 There are atrocities happening that I cannot even bear to think about.
 Even right here safely at home there are people suffering grief and loss and the storms of life that threaten to swallow us all up.
 None of us really get through life unscathed and none of us can do it alone.

 Indeed.
 None of us can do it alone.
 We need one another.
 We need our flawed and irritating church friends, even the whiners.
 So this Christmas season, make sure that you are looking up to the One who took on flesh so He could lay it down in sacrifice for you.
 He came.
 He lived.
 He died.
 He rose.
 He ascended.
 He is coming again.
 And because of all that He did, every day, till He does return, is a victory, no matter what battles might be fought today.
-Remember that.
+Remember that and rejoice.